 The way animals behave can have a big impact on how big they grow and whether or not they survive.
 Sometimes there are advantages and disadvantages to acting risky (bold) AND advantages and disadvantages to acting timidly (shy).
 When there are costs and benefits for two different strategies, we call this a tradeoff.
 For example, when bluegill are young, they have to grow big enough so that they don’t fit into the mouth of their predators, the largemouth bass.
 The best habitat for young bluegill to get lots of food to grow is the open water areas of a pond or lake.
 But, the open water zone has very few plants for bluegill to hide in from predators, so it’s not safe when bluegill are small!
 Once a bluegill grows long enough to not fit in its predator’s mouth, it [...]

-To allow for differentiated instruction, we currently have a draft ranking system:
+To allow for differentiated instruction, we have a ranking system for both reading content level and graphing skills:

 Background Reading Level.
 First, data nuggets are ranked from 1-4 according to the reading, vocabulary, and content level of the background information provided to students.
 Worksheets of the highest level (4) are probably inappropriate for younger students, but “lower-level” worksheets are still appropriate to use with higher-level students if the quantitative skills they teach are relevant.